duhbooh/python-challenge/README.md

   PyPoll

-  Using the daa provided in "election_data.csv" I successfully determined the outcomes of an election.
+  Using the data provided in "election_data.csv" I successfully determined the outcomes of an election.
 The election consisted of 3 candidates: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
 The winner of the vote was Diana Degette at 73.812% of all votes.